Learn how to measure your horse’s vital signs

 –Federico Tesio (1869-1954)

-Along with hoof care, coat and skin health, and joint health care – monitoring temperature, pulse, and respiration rate allow you to give your horse the best attention and care possible.
+Along with hoof care, coat and skin health, and joint health care – monitoring temperature, pulse, and respiration rate allows you to give your horse the best attention and care possible.

-As always, we recommend you contact your veterinarian and trainer before making any changes to your horse’s routine and diet.
-And it is super important to get a demonstration from a trained professional on how to measure your horse’s TPR.
+As always, we recommend that you contact your veterinarian and trainer before making any changes to your horse’s routine and diet.
+It is also super important to get a demonstration from a trained professional on how to measure your horse’s TPR.

-Before taking your horse’s TPR, contact your veterinarian to find out how often should measure these values.
-You do not want to add stress to your horse by unnecessarily taking your horse’s temperature, pulse, and respiration rate.
+Before taking your horse’s TPR, contact your veterinarian to find out how often you should measure these values.
+You do not want to stress your horse by unnecessarily taking its temperature, pulse, and respiration rate.

 Taking your horse’s temperature is one of the best ways to monitor their health and catch issues before they become larger health problems.
 A change in temperature can be an indicator your horse is getting sick or is injured.